csuclawebservices/icons/readme.md

 # Icons
 An npm package to use as WordPress Block Editor icon components.
+See the full [icon component list](icons.md).

 ## Install
 ```bash